andbluedev/Twitter-Clone-ML-Moderator/react-webapp/README.md

 ## Running the app using Docker

-The application in production is run using a docker container.
+The application in production is run using a docker container, but we still run it on any computer if it supports docker for developement or just simply running the application.

 ### Docker container